AChiabodo/AMLNotes/Questions.md

       - **MSRA Initialization** is a variation of Xavier initialization that is designed to work better with the ReLU activation function.
 It scales the weights by a factor of $\sqrt{\frac{2}{n_{in}}}$ where $n_{in}$ is the number of input units to the layer.
       - **ResNets Initialization** is similiar to MSRA but, for each residual block, the first is initialized with MSRA and the second with 0s.

 1. **Dropout** is a regularisation technique used in neural networks to prevent overfitting.
-It works by dropping a random fraction of the nodes at each update during training.
+It works by "dropping" (setting to zero) a random fraction of the nodes at each update during training.
 The probability of dropping a unit is an adjustable hyperparameter (usually 0.5).
 It forces the network to have a redundant representation and thus better generalisation.
 It can also be seen as training an ensemble of networks.
 Usually done in fully connected layers to reduce complexity.
 At test time, all neurons are active, but their output is scaled by the dropout probability (or divided at test time).

 1. **Data Augmentation** is a technique used to increase the amount of data available at training time by applying transformations to the input data.
 This can help to improve the performance of the network and reduce the risk of overfitting.
 Common data augmentation techniques include flipping, rotating, scaling, and cropping the input data.